ElPumpo/TinyNvidiaUpdateChecker/README.md

 # Todo
 This application isn't perfect, it has multiple flaws and other stuff.
 Here is the to-do list:
-- [ ] Add support for Windows 10 action API (may not be possible)
 - [ ] Develop GUI version
 - [ ] Improve error handling
-- [ ] Better local GPU driver version detection
+- [ ] Better local GPU driver version detection (might not be needed)
+- [ ] Add progress bar for driver download

 # Legal